Introduction

 The superiority of such a system would rest essentially on replacing profit as the primary motivator with a symbiotic mix of enthusiasm for the work, personal sense of responsibility and mutual supervision.

 Capitalism itself is providing the prerequisites that will bring this to the fore.
-Firstly it is progressively eliminating routine labor and creating a work force which is generally keeping up with the more interesting new jobs as they are created.
+Firstly it is progressively eliminating routine labor and creating a work force that is generally keeping up with skill requirements of the more interesting new jobs as they are created.
 Secondly, it is delivering high and ever increasing average incomes that diminish the need to rise above others.
-In other words equality would mean shared affluence rather than shared poverty.
+In other words equality would mean shared increasing levels of affluence rather than shared poverty.

 Economists would argue that even if you could harness this enthusiasm it would be in vain given that the “socialist economic calculation debate” proved that social ownership cannot make effective use of a decentralized price system.
 However, this “proof” can be easily dismissed because it only applies to a straw man called the Lange model.